hsghori/CS-Notes/high-performance-computer-architecture.md

 the predictor (beyond 2) is most advantageous when anomalous events happen in streaks.
 But this is reasonably uncommon so we don't usually want to do it.

+#### History based predictors
 We can see that N-bit predictors are not good at predicting alternating patters.
-A _history based predictor_ is a predictor that attempts to learn these types of patterns.
+A __history based predictor__ is a predictor that attempts to learn these types of patterns.
 History based predictors look at the "history" of the branch (whether or not the instruction was a taken branch the last time it saw the same sequence of N resolutions).